rawestmoreland/Vanilla-Javascript-METAR-App/Readme.md

 # METAR App Javascript

-A javascript application that gives your metar data
+A javascript application that gives you metar data